vnali/drupal-to-craft-cms-docs/docs/README.md

 ----

 ::: tip
-For all Drupal items, fields are created based on field mapping and added to [Craft Fieldlayout](https://craftcms.com/docs/3.x/fields.html#field-layouts) automatically.
+For all Drupal items, fields are created based on field mapping and added to [Craft field layouts](https://craftcms.com/docs/3.x/fields.html#field-layouts) automatically.
 :::

 ::: tip